 Once you have decided on an amount, then create a stop order from your cheque account to allow your money to be deducted automatically to a separate savings or investment account to avoid the temptation to have an excuse for not starting.
 So, start Today!

-When you master small, consistent steps, then you are able to play with the Big fish in the exciting and risky world of investment and create generational wealth for you and your beloved ones.
+When you master small, consistent steps, then you are able to play with the Big fish in the exciting and risky world of investment, taking advantage of compound interest, and create generational wealth for you and your beloved ones.

 Conclusion